denismacm/Team32_HomeShare/ReadMe.md

 # HomeShare README

 ## Creating Virtual Emulator
-To run our app, you must first create an emulator by selecting menu “Tools => Device Manager” and choosing “Pixel 2.”
+To run our app, you must first create an emulator by selecting menu “Tools => Device Manager” and choose “Pixel 2.”
 Once you click "Pixel 2," you must choose “Nougat API 24 Android 7.0 x86” when told to "Select a System Image."
 Now your emulator is set up and you can run the app on your AVD by  clicking “Run ‘app’” command from the “Run” menu.